FINRAOS/model-validation-toolkit/docs/interprenet_user_guide.rst

 importance.
 This can be problematic as what makes a feature "important" can vary between use cases.

 Rather than interpret a neural network as a black box, we seek to constrain neural network in ways we consider useful and interpretable.
-In particular, The `interprenet <interprenet.html>`_ module currently have two such constraints
+In particular,
-implemented:
+The interprenet module currently has two such constraints implemented:

 * Monotonicity
 * Lipschitz constraint